ariattt/WebProfileTool/README.md

 # WebProfileTool

 A multi-threaded website profiling tool written in Go.
 Requests will be issued in batch.
+Highlights
+* batch execution
+* batch size dependent on underlying system
+* TLS connection
+* nice output format

 ## To Build
 ```